It can be easy to forget important things: What time is that meeting? Where’s my phone? Did I pay my credit card bill yet?

 Disadvantages of Automatic Bill Payment

 One major downside to putting bills on autopay is the fact that, well, the payments will be automatic.
-If there is not enough money in the connected bank account to cover the cost of the bill, there is a risk of overdraft fees or even late fees.
+If there is not enough money in the connected bank account to cover the cost of the bill, there is a risk of overdraft and NSF fees from your financial institution.